HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 ![Compression Algorithms](../../../static/images/2019/15_Compression/ch15_fig1_compression_algorithms.jpg)

-Additionally, there are 67K requests that return an invalid Content-Encoding, such as “none”, “UTF-8”, “base64”, “text”, etc. These resources are likely served uncompressed.
+Additionally, there are 67K requests that return an invalid `Content-Encoding`, such as “none”, “UTF-8”, “base64”, “text”, etc. These resources are likely served uncompressed.

 We can’t determine the compression levels from any of the diagnostics collected by the HTTP Archive, but the best practice for compressing content will be: